geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 Since the settings form is a long form, the 'save' button may be repeated between the sections and will save all settings.

-Via `choose UI configuration` and `Add new UI configuration` it is possible to create mulitple UI configurations and link them to the relevant node.
-This is relevant if you're geonetwork in a multinode configuration.
+Via `choose UI configuration` and `Add new UI configuration` it is possible to create mulitple UI configurations.
+Those configurations can be used in 2 contexts:

+- when creating a sub-portal (see :ref:`portal-configuration`).
+A UI configuration can be attached to one or more sub-portal.

+- when building external JS applications which loads a specific configuration.

-UI configuration should be named equally to the node name (default node is 'srv').
+The main catalog is using the default UI configuration which should be named 'srv'.

 If no UI configuration is available, a default set of parameters will be used.

 .. _user-interface-config-toptoolbar: